-Are you a local high school artist?
-I’m now accepting submissions for the 2014 Congressional Art Competition!
+Know a local high school artist?
+My office is now accepting entries for the 2017 Congressional Art Competition!

 Each year, I’m proud to have my office take part in this competition to highlight talented local high school students.

 The winner receives two free round trip tickets to see his or her art work hung our nation’s capital!

 If you’re interested in taking part in this year’s competition, please read the information on this page to learn more about the rules and to see how you can enter.

 Here are the main rules that you need to follow if you’re interested in entering the Congressional Art Competition: